 The disclosures set out below include derivative assets and derivative liabilities that are offset in the Bank's statement of financial position or are subject to enforceable master netting arrangements or similar agreement irrespective of whether they are offset in the statement of financial position.
-Financial instruments, such as loans and deposits, are not disclosed in the table below as they are not offset in the statement of financial position.
+Following the changes to IAS 32 clarifying the offsetting requirements, the Bank no longer nets Foreign exchange transactions.